New England Journal of Medicine May 31, 2012

 Overall survival

-Key result: Perioperative chemotherapy significantly improved progression-free and overall survival compared to surgery alone.
+Key result: Perioperative chemotherapy significantly improved overall survival compared to surgery alone.

 2019